 ©iStock.com/kitthanes

 Irrespective of sex, mosquitoes of the same species go through the same developmental process and span before they become adults.
 An adult female mosquito lays about 200 eggs in stagnant water, and after a day or two, they hatch to become larvae (or wrigglers because of their movement in water).
 At the larva stage, they can’t fly, and they need air to breathe.
-You can easily kill them off at the stage by pouring a thin film of oil on the water that prevents them from breathing.
+You can easily kill them off at this stage by pouring a thin film of oil on the water that prevents them from breathing.